Max Kepler Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff paces the league.

-- The Blue Jays' 3.77 team ERA ranks seventh among all MLB pitching staffs.
+- The Blue Jays have a 3.85 team ERA that ranks ninth among all league pitching staffs.

-- Blue Jays pitchers combine to allow the fifth-most home runs in baseball (86 total, 1.3 per game).
+- The Blue Jays give up the fourth-most home runs in baseball (89 total, 1.3 per game).

-- Richards will start for the Blue Jays, his first this season.
+- The Blue Jays are sending Gausman (5-3) to the mound to make his 14th start of the season.
+He is 5-3 with a 2.63 ERA and 113 strikeouts through 82 2/3 innings pitched.

-- The 30-year-old right-hander has pitched in relief 21 times this season.
+- In his most recent time out on Tuesday, the right-hander tossed seven innings against the Houston Astros, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.